Follow us on Twitter

 1. Maintain a healthy weight and lose weight if you are overweight.
 Blood pressure tends to rise as body weight increases.
 Keeping your weight in the desirable range can help with blood pressure and improves overall health.

 2. Reduce the amount of sodium (salt) in your diet.
-The average American takes in more than 3 times the amount of sodium the United States Department of Agriculture recommends.
+The average American takes in more than three times the amount of sodium the United States Department of Agriculture recommends.
 Since there is no way to determine who may be adversely affected by excess sodium intake, everyone should look at ways to limit or reduce it.

 3. If you drink alcohol, do so only in moderation.
 That means no more than 1 or 2 drinks a day.